 - Animal Supply Company, a national leader in pet food and supplies distribution, in an out-of-court restructuring transaction providing for the equitization of a significant portion of debt and the infusion of new capital;

-- Performance Sports Group, a leading developer and manufacturer of sports equipment and apparel with products marketed under the BAUER, MISSION, MAVERIK and EASTON brand names, among others, as U.S. counsel in connection with its complex U.S./Canadian bankruptcy cases, including the going concern sale of its business to a third party stalking horse bidder;
+- Performance Sports Group, a leading developer and manufacturer of sports equipment and apparel with products marketed under the BAUER, MISSION, MAVERIK and EASTON brand names, among others, as U.S. counsel in its complex U.S. and Canadian bankruptcy cases, including the going concern sale of its business to a third party stalking horse bidder;

-- Centerbridge Partners, L.P. and Oaktree Capital Management, L.P. in connection with a term loan and stock purchase to recapitalize Billabong International Limited, a public corporation organized in Australia that specializes in the sale of apparel and accessories related to skateboarding and surfing; and
+- Centerbridge Partners and Oaktree Capital Management in a term loan and stock purchase to recapitalize Billabong, a public corporation organized in Australia that specializes in the sale of apparel and accessories related to skateboarding and surfing; and

-- Silver Point Capital, as prepetition and postpetition agent for lenders to Hostess Brands, a leading manufacturer of bread and snack cakes, in connection with all aspects of its chapter 11 case.
+- Silver Point Capital, as prepetition and postpetition agent for lenders to Hostess Brands, a leading manufacturer of bread and snack cakes, in all aspects of its chapter 11 case.

-- The ad hoc committee of noteholders of Horizon Lines, Inc. in connection with the company’s out-of-court restructuring and structuring of post-restructuring financing; and
+- The ad hoc committee of noteholders of Horizon Lines, a Jones Act-registered shipping company, in the company’s out-of-court restructuring; and

-- An ad hoc group of lenders, and later the successor administrative agent, under Eagle Bulk Shipping’s $1.2 billion secured credit facility in connection with the company’s restructuring and prepackaged chapter 11 case.
+- An ad hoc group of lenders, and later the successor administrative agent, under shipowner-operator Eagle Bulk Shipping’s $1.2 billion secured credit facility in the company’s restructuring and prepackaged chapter 11 case.

-- An informal committee of certain holders of secured and unsecured notes of Chassix Inc. and Chassix Holdings, Inc., as well as certain lenders under Chassix’s postpetition and exit term loan credit facility, in connection with Chassix’s restructuring through a pre-arranged chapter 11 case;
+- An informal committee of certain holders of secured and unsecured notes of Chassix and Chassix Holdings (now known as Aludyne), a metal parts supplier in the automotive industry, as well as certain lenders under Chassix’s postpetition and exit term loan credit facility, in Chassix’s restructuring through a prearranged chapter 11 case;

-- Subordinated bondholders of Tekni-Plex Inc. in connection with its successful out-of-court exchange offer and representing the company post-restructuring;
+- Subordinated bondholders of Tekni-Plex Inc. in its successful out-of-court exchange offer and representing the company post-restructuring; and

-- The ad hoc committee of bondholders of The Rouse Companies with a pre-bankruptcy effort to consummate an out-of-court restructuring of $2.2 billion of bonds issued by The Rouse Companies/General Growth Properties; and
+- The ad hoc committee of bondholders of The Rouse Companies with a pre-bankruptcy effort to consummate an out-of-court restructuring of $2.2 billion of bonds issued by The Rouse Companies/General Growth Properties.